-For and on behalf of the Supplier:
+For and on behalf of the Contractor: 1 s

-24. DISPUTE RESOLUTION
+25. DISPUTE RESOLUTION

 If any dispute arises in connection with this agreement, the Parties will attempt to settle it by mediation in accordance with the CEDR Model Mediation Procedure.
 Unless otherwise agreed between the Parties, the mediator will be nominated by CEDR, the mediation will take place in London, United Kingdom and the language of the mediation will be English.